DrNickRedfern/altmetric.jl/README.md

 `doi = ["10.1163/22134913-bja10046", "10.2190/EM.32.2.g"]`

+### Altmetrics

-Get data from the API as a data frame:
+Get data from the Altmetric v1 API as a data frame:

 `result = altmetric(doi)`